mlockett42/ublock-origin-peach/Readme.md

 Run `./tools/run-vue-unittests.sh` to run the Peach unit tests.
 Despite the name it runs tests that test functionality on the ublock origin side of things.

+You can run just a single test by passing its name on the command line eg

+`./tools/run-vue-unittests.sh test_using_eval_to_do_an_import`